-Many owners of websites worry about the success of website migration because they expect that website migration will result in traffic drop and revenue loss.
+Many business owners worry about the success of website migration because they expect that website migration will result in traffic drop and revenue loss.

 Unfortunately, unsuccessful website migration is possible in some specific cases.
 In most cases, you will have success if you do many things in the proper way.
-We recommend choosing a web development agency, or you should at least carefully read this article.
+We recommend you to contact a professional web development agency, or you should at least carefully read this article.

 What is website migration

 Website migration is a process of moving your site to a different URL or different infrastructure.

 Our web development team prefer to use Google’s documentation as a base of our approach.
 So, there are two main types of website migration: 1) without URL changes and 2) with URL changes.

 The updating of a website and a redesign isn’t website migration.
 But you can merge a redesign and website migration into one process.